-In accordance with the Small Business Act, NASA may authorize the recipient of a NASA Phase II STTR award to purchase technical and business assistance services through one or more outside vendors.
-These services may, as determined appropriate, include access to a network of non-NASA scientists and engineers engaged in a wide range of technologies, assistance with product sales, intellectual property protections, market research, market validation, and development of regulatory plans and manufacturing plans, or access to technical and business literature available through online databases, for the purpose of assisting such concerns in:
+In accordance with the Small Business Act 15 U.S.C.
+631, Section 9 (q) Discretionary Technical and Business Assistance (TABA), NASA may authorize the recipient of a NASA Phase II STTR award to purchase (up to \$50,000) technical and business assistance services through one or more outside vendors.
+These services may, as determined appropriate, include access to a network of non-NASA scientists and engineers engaged in a wide range of technologies, assistance with product sales, intellectual property (IP) protections, market research, market validation, and development of regulatory plans and manufacturing plans, or access to technical and business literature available through online databases, for the purpose of assisting such concerns in:

-- 1. Making better technical decisions concerning such projects. - 2.
-Solving technical problems that arise during the conduct of such projects. - 3.
-Minimizing technical risks associated with such projects; or, - 4.
+Making better technical decisions concerning such projects.

+Solving technical problems that arise during the conduct of such projects.

+Minimizing technical risks associated with such projects; or,

 Commercializing new products and processes resulting from such projects, including intellectual property protections.

+TABA vendors may include private commercialization assistance or business development service providers, public-private partnerships, other entrepreneurial support organizations (ESOs), and attorneys or other IP or licensing professionals.
+TABA funds may not be used to fund activities conducted internally by the small business awardee.

-For information on how to request TABA at Phase II, please see Section 3.4.15, Phase II Request for Use of Technical and Business Assistance Funds.
+For information on how to request TABA at Phase II, please see section 3.4.15, Request for Use of Technical and Business Assistance Funds.
 Technical and business assistance does not count toward the maximum award amount of your Phase II contract.
 Approval of technical and business assistance is not guaranteed and is subject to review by the Contracting Officer and the SBIR/STTR Program Management Office.
-A description of any technical and business assistance obtained under this section, Section 3.4.15, and the benefits and results of the technical or business assistance provided will be a required deliverable of your contract.
+Awardees who receive a TABA supplement must deliver a description of services obtained, and results at completion of their Phase II contract.